 We also hope to learn more about gardening in-season or to increase our support of local vegetable farmers for items we are unable to grow.

 Again, the purpose of this isn’t to punish ourselves, live like monks, nor feel deprived.
 The purpose is to get us to rethink our spending habits in order to learn more, live more, reduce our carbon footprint, and to be more present.

-Stay tuned for monthly updates on how we are doing and sharing life hacks we come up with along the way.
+Stay tuned for monthly updates on our YouTube channel with vlogs on how we are doing.
+We’ll be sharing life hacks we come up with along the way.
 Let us know if you plan to take part in a no-buy, or low-buy year!
 We’d love to hear your rules/guidelines you set for yourself!
 Best of luck!